 Companion planting is a technique in which different plants are grown together to boost yields and deter pests.
 When it comes to tomatoes, here are a few plants that make ideal companions.

-- Basil: Basil is rumored to help to improve the flavor of tomatoes, and it also repels harmful insects.
+- Basil: Basil is rumoured to help to improve the flavour of tomatoes, and it also repels harmful insects.